Sankalp2114/Spotify-clone/README.md

-# Spotify-clone-html-css
+# Spotify-clone
-Spotify design clone using HTML and CSS
+Spotify clone using HTML , CSS and JAVASCRIPT